MrPowers/cali/README.md

 Your machine configuration should make you productive.
 It should also be reasonably easy to run.
 You'll have to setup a lot of machines and the configurations will continuously evolve as your tools, software versions, and tech stacks progress.
 It's good to stay on top of your machine setup and have detailed notes so you can replicate your ideal setup on a new machine.

+Most settings in this guide are updated in the preferences section of the respective application.
+You can open the preferences with `Command + ,`

 ## Mac Setup

 Set trackpad sensitivity to the highest sensitivity you can handle (I set it to max).
 Enable touch click.
 These are in System Preferences => Trackpad.